 Step #6: Submitting the perfect guest post

-So how do you submit the perfect guest post?
+How do you submit the perfect guest post?
 Once you fully understand the guidelines, be sure to include extra touches that really customize the post to the blog.
-Some things to include are…
+Some things to include are:

 - Links to related posts – Not one of yours, of course, but theirs.
 The easiest way to do this is to subscribe to their blog via RSS, then scan through the list of post titles until you find one that matches a keyword or phrase in your post.

-- Familiar formatting elements – If you get the chance to format your guest post, be sure to do it to fit the blog’s usual style.
+- Familiar formatting elements – If you get the chance to format your guest post, be sure to do it to fit the blog’s style.
 This means using the same headers, quotes, calls to action at the end of the post, images, and so on.
-If you make the post feel like the blog owner wrote it themselves, they are much more likely to accept it.
+If you make the post feel like the blog owner wrote it himself, he is much more likely to accept it.

 - Current resources – If the blog seems open to link love, include current resources that support your guest post.
-There’s nothing worse than when someone links to a post that is out of date or something you do not want in your guest post.
+There’s nothing worse than when someone links to a post that is out of date.

-Now it’s time to get to the important part for you…the author bio.
-Once you’ve crafted the ultimate guest post, you will want to craft the ultimate author bio to go along with it.
-The best way to do it is to look at a few guest posts by others on the blog and see what their author bio’s look like.
-Try to make yours match in word count and, of course, number of links.
+Now it’s time to get to the important part for you…the Author Bio.
+Once you’ve crafted the ultimate guest post, you will want to craft the ultimate Author Bio to go along with it.
+The best way to do it is to look at a few guest posts by others on the blog and see what their Author Bios look like.
+Try to make yours match in word count and, of course, in number of links.

-You could go with your standard author bio of “Jane Smith is the author of Pets Anonymous, a blog dedicated to pet lovers everywhere.”
+You could go with your standard Author Bio of “Jane Smith is the author of Pets Anonymous, a blog dedicated to pet lovers everywhere.”
 Or you could go with “Jane Smith is the author of Pets Anonymous, a blog featuring the cutest cats you’ve ever seen!”
-Guess which one will appeal to the blog audience you are writing for and therefore get the most clicks?
+Guess which one will appeal to the blog audience you are writing for and therefore get more clicks?

 When it comes to your links themselves, you might be tempted to always go with keyword anchor text.
-But with Google honing in on over-optimization, you might want to consider mixing it up with non-keyword based anchor text.
-Link to your website, blog, or business name, or link it to your own name.
+But with Google going after over-optimization, you might want to consider mixing it up with non-keyword-based anchor text.
+Link to your website, blog or business name, or link to your own name.
 Another thing to consider is not always linking to your homepage.
-Think about the audience you are writing for in your guest post, choose an internal page on your site (preferably a piece of content), and link to that instead.
+Think about the audience you are writing for in your guest post, choose an internal page on your site (preferably a piece of content) and link to that instead.

-- Smashing Magazine – Mostly about design related topics but does include posts on CMS, e-commerce, usability, copywriting, and content strategy.
+- Smashing Magazine – It has mostly design-related topics but does include posts on CMS, e-commerce, usability, copywriting and content strategy.

-- ProBlogger – Topics include anything that benefit bloggers including blogging tips, social media strategies, and SEO.
+- ProBlogger – Topics include anything that benefits bloggers including blogging tips, social media strategies and SEO.